The best beans of Email Geeks @ Home Drinking Coffee

 Episode: If Serving is Below You, Mentoring is Beyond You

 Our third episode has David Allen, President at Zeta Global.
 David has influenced a great number of people in our industry over the course of his career.
 We asked him to talk about the importance of reaching out to people above you (as a mentee) and below you (as a mentor).

-Being a mentor is even more important at the moment with so much uncertainty and insecurity even among those who haven’t been laid off.
-Dave’s advice included:
+With so much uncertainty and insecurity even among those who haven’t been laid off, mentoring is even more important at the moment Dave’s advice included:

 - Understand there are mentoring moments that can occur outside of a more formal ongoing mentoring relationship.